Queen (2013 film): Box office

+Queen has grossed ₹847 million in India, with a further ₹103 million in overseas, for a worldwide total of ₹950 million.

 Queen debuted with relatively low collections and grossed ₹2 crore on the first day, grossing ₹33.5 million on the second day, and ₹43 million on the third day, taking the first weekend's collection to ₹95 million.
 Despite a poor start, Queen held up well in the first weekdays and grossed around ₹25 million per day during the week and ended the first week with ₹180 million.
 On its second Monday it grossed ₹30 million, coinciding with a holiday in India.
 Queen had higher collection in the second week than the first week, collecting ₹390 million in two weeks.
 The movie had a massive growth by far in 2014 for the third week collection by ₹115 million, which totals the third week collection to ₹505 million.
 In the fourth week, the film managed a promising ₹65 million, which is the 11th highest gross of all time in the history of Hindi cinema for the fourth week.
 The final domestic collection was just above ₹600 million.